Ridge Vents & Roof Ventilation in Connecticut

 In the summertime, a properly ventilated roof allows hot air in the attic to escape, reducing the demand on your air conditioning system.
 In the winter, ventilation combines with good attic insulation to keep the roof surface cold, so that snow won't melt on the roof surface and then freeze to form ice dams along the eaves.

 JP Carroll Roofing installs and repairs ridge vents and other types of roof vents.
-We are West Hartford's expert roofing contractors for roofing solutions that include roof repair, roof replacement and more.
+We are Connecticut's expert roofing contractors for roofing solutions that include roof repair, roof replacement and more.

 Types of Roof Vents